 Quick footnote: oral sex and super gonorrhea

-One thing to be concerned if oral sex can cause a UTI, another to worry about an STD.
-Surprise, your sore throat could be actually so-called super gonorrhea.
-Symptoms of an up and coming disease include a sore throat, difficulty swallowing and redness of the throat and it’s popularity is growing rapidly.
+One thing to be concerned if oral sex can cause a UTI and another worry about an STD.
+Surprise, your sore throat could be so-called super gonorrhea.
+Symptoms of an up-and-coming disease include a sore throat, difficulty swallowing, and redness of the throat, and its popularity is growing rapidly.

 Safe oral sex

-To no surprise, oral sex is not safer than any other form of sex, especially when it comes to being a factor for UTI.
+To no surprise, oral sex is not safer than any other form of sex, especially when it comes to being a factor for UTIs.
 This is because:

-- Oral sex could mechanically spread unwanted bacteria toward urethra
+- Oral sex could mechanically spread unwanted bacteria toward the urethra

 - Your partner might transmit his (or her) own pathogenic bacteria to you during oral sex